best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * Logic should be written as functions, so that it can be reused consistently and tested.
 * Related functions should be grouped together in the same file, so that it is easy to find them.
-* Logic with different responsibilities (e.g. reading data versus transforming data) should be clearly separated.
+* Logic with different responsibilities (e.g., reading data versus transforming data) should be clearly separated.
 * When code can be reused for other analyses, it should be stored and shared as a package.